xdg_wm_base

 client provided an invalid min or max size

-Edge values for resizing
+edge values for resizing

 These values are used to indicate which edge of a surface is being dragged in a resize operation.